snw35/cloudenv/README.md

 terragrunt19 plan-all
 ```

-### Customise The Shell
+### Change The Shell

-You can change the shell to fish or a plain bash session that will use your host machine's ~/.bashrc.
+By default, a custom bash shell is run inside the container.
+You can change this to a plain fish or a bash session that will use your host machine's shell configuration.
 To do this, edit the `cloudenv` script and change the "user_shell" variable to `fish` or `bash`.

 ## Why?